Louisville, Colorado: Education

 There are six public schools, six private schools, and one public library in Louisville.
 The public secondary schools are Monarch High School, Monarch K-8, and Louisville Middle School.
 Nearby higher education institutions include University of Colorado at Boulder, Naropa University, and Front Range Community College (in Longmont and Westminster).

+From 2003 to 2010, Louisville was home to the National Education Center of the National Institute for Trial Advocacy and was also home to NITA's headquarters from 2006 to 2010.
+In 2021, NITA moved its headquarters from Boulder back to Louisville.

+Health care

+There are two hospitals in the city, AdventHealth Avista and Centennial Peaks Hospital.